openstax/rex-web/tests/ui/README.md

     project_id = id_number
     suite_id = id_number

-To run the tests only for webview and a specific set of tests:
+To run the tests only for the table of contents:

 ```bash
 $ pytest -k test_toc --testrail --testrail-name release01 tests/ui